 Surrounding El Indio are nearly a dozen very popular dining destinations including Shakespeare Pub & Grill, voted best English pub in San Diego.
 No less popular is Rubicon Deli featuring the best-tasting sandwiches you have ever tasted.
 They were voted best sandwich in San Diego.
 And no one should leave town without dining at Saffron featuring the best Thai chicken in town.

-Nearby in the historic Mission Brewery Building is the San Diego showroom for the world famous Da Luca Straps at 2150 W. Washington St., Suite 209-B (858-733-1987) [dalucastraps.com].
+Nearby in Bay Park, which is just across the river from Old Town (see map locator that says TO MORENA BLVD.) is the San Diego showroom for the world famous Da Luca Straps at 1471 Morena Blvd.
+(858-733-1987) [dalucastraps.com].
+It’s open Mon.–Fri.
+8 a.m.– 4 p.m. and Sat. by appointment only.
 As custom watch band wearers know, Da Luca Straps offer vintage-styled watch straps and handmade leather goods including wallets, belts and other accessories.
-Da Luca products are available in outlets worldwide, however the company was founded in San Diego, so they have opened their first boutique dedicated entirely to Da Luca products.
+Da Luca products are available in outlets worldwide, however, the company was founded in San Diego, so they have opened their first boutique dedicated entirely to Da Luca products.
 Shopping in person is much better than online.